Things to consider… Evening Outdoor Wedding: Do’s and Don’ts!

 Do: Plan around safety protocols

-With your guests and yourself wearing a mask and practicing social distancing, you can also rent stanchions to ensure physical distancing is practiced.
-To take things further for extra safety, you can also rent clear dividers (you can also decorate it!) to put in between tables.
+With your guests and yourself wearing masks and practicing social distancing, you can also rent stanchions to ensure physical distancing is practiced.
+To take things further for extra safety, you can also rent clear dividers (you can also decorate them!) to put in between tables.
 Another option is to provide clear face shields that they can still wear, should they need to take the mask off to eat and/or drink.
 Adding extra preventative measures is always a good idea.

 Check with your local government and public health officials about any guidelines, protocols, policies, and/or regulations that you need to meet if you will be holding an event.